-Since families are “little congregations”, worship at home is like a church, though reduced to its natural part.
-Furthermore, there is a long history of house Oratories in England, including those used in domestic rooms (like parlors) for private worship.
+Since families are “little congregations” in-themselves, worship at home has a ‘church aspect’– though reduced to its natural and most rudimentary part.
+Indeed, there is a long history of house Oratories in England, including those used in domestic rooms (like parlors) for private worship.
 A brief sketch of home chapels in the 18th-century can be read here (Jacobs, p.
 93, 98-101) as well as their occasional use by High Churchmen here (Overton, p.
 281-284).

 We do not call ourselves Methodists at all.
 That we call ourselves members of the Church of England is certain.
 Such we ever were, and such we are to this day.”
 And, “We, by such a separation should not only throw away the peculiar glory God has given us, but should act in contradiction to that very end which we believe God hath raised us up,.. (so] the first message of all our preachers is to the lost sheep of the Church of England.”

 Methodists who yielded church hours and administration of the sacraments to the national Church were called “Old Planners“.
 Old-Planners were tenacious about their Societies remaining an auxiliary rather than a substitute to the Church of England.
 When the Methodists finally separated, after Mr. Wesley’s death, Old-Planners left the methodist movement, gradually returning to their parishes.
 Another term for methodists who refused to adopt churchly aspects is “Primitive”– meaning they not only desired themselves as a leaven but were zealous for gifts among lay-people.
 We see ourselves in both traditions but, nonetheless, committed to society.